The relative trace formula in electromagnetic scattering and boundary layer operators: Laplace operators on the exterior domain

 The spectrum of $\Delta_{M,\abs}$ consists of a finite multiplicity eigenvalue at zero and an absolutely continuous part.
 The absolutely continuous part is described by generalised eigenfunctions $E_{\abs,\lambda}(\Phi)$ which are related to the generalised eigenfunctions $E_\lambda(\Phi)$ of the relative Laplacian by

 One checks easily that

+on the dense set of compactly supported smooth functions, and, appropriately interpreted, extends by continuity to a larger space.
 This will allow us to reduce to statements about the absolute Laplace operator to statements about the relative Laplace operator.
 For the purposes of this paper it will therefore not be necessary to introduce separate notations for the spectral decomposition.
 For example the scattering matrix

 for the absolute Laplacian is defined by the expansion of $E_{\abs,\lambda}(\Phi)$.
 Here $S^N_{\lambda}$ is the scattering matrix for the Neumann Laplace operator on $M$ acting on functions.
 We then have the equation